- 2 cups rolled oats (not quick-cooking)

-• 4 tablespoons cold unsalted butter , cut into pieces
+- 4 tablespoons cold unsalted plant-based butter , cut into pieces (or avocado oil, or coconut oil)

 1. Position racks in the upper and lower thirds of the oven; preheat to 350°F. Line 2 baking sheets with parchment paper or silpat silicone liners.

-2. Whisk oats, all-purpose flour, whole-wheat flour, cinnamon, baking soda and salt in a medium bowl.
+2. Whisk oats, all-purpose flour, whole-wheat flour, cinnamon and baking soda in a medium bowl.

 3. Beat tahini and butter in a large bowl with an electric mixer until blended into a paste.
-Add granulated sugar and brown sugar; continue beating until well combined-the mixture will still be a little grainy.
+Add coconut sugar and natural sweetener; continue beating until well combined-the mixture will still be a little grainy.
 Beat in egg, then egg white, then vanilla.
 Stir in the oat mixture with a wooden spoon until just moistened.
 Stir in chocolate chips and walnuts.

 4. With damp hands, roll 1 tablespoon of the batter into a ball, place it on a prepared baking sheet and flatten it until squat, but don’t let the sides crack.
 Continue with the remaining batter, spacing the flattened balls 2 inches apart.